Skip to content

 Teacher helps a student make a selection from Inchy's Bookworm Vending Machine

-The statistics paint a troubling picture of student engagement.
 In the wake of the COVID-19 pandemic, chronic absenteeism rates have skyrocketed.
-For instance, in the 2021-22 school year, more than one in four students (29%) in Charlotte-Mecklenburg Schools were chronically absent – more than double the pre-pandemic rate.
+For instance, in the 2022-23 school year, about one in four students (21%) in Charlotte-Mecklenburg Schools were chronically absent – much higher than the pre-pandemic rate.
 This trend is mirrored in school districts nationwide, affecting both urban and rural communities.

 Several factors contribute to this surge in school absences: